Make an Appointment: [email protected] | 949-257-2759

 • Partners of Sex Addicts

-Does your partner/spouse have an internet pornography addiction?
+Does your partner have a pornography addiction?

 Signs & Symptoms

-• Intense emotions including anger, anxiety, sadness, jealousy, hypervigilance, rage, insecurity, depression, suspicion, and paranoia
+• Intense emotions, including anger, anxiety, sadness, jealousy, hypervigilance, rage, insecurity, depression, suspicion, and paranoia

 • Posttraumatic Stress Disorder (PTSD) symptoms

-• Emotional dysregulation including numerous mood shifts, over-the-top emotional reactions, anger, and tearfulness
+• Emotional dysregulation, including numerous mood shifts, over-the-top emotional reactions, anger, and tearfulness

-• Hypervigilant behaviors searching for evidence including checking emails, cell phone voicemails, apps, texts, and credit card bills
+• Hypervigilant behaviors searching for evidence, including checking emails, cell phone voicemails, apps, texts, and credit card bills

 • Anxiety, depression, low self-worth, self-esteem, and self-confidence